SchneiderCode/lia_test/docs/new_user.md

 <div style="clear:both"></div>

 ---

+### Cluster Hardware

+CURC supports three types of nodes in its clusters: Login, Compute, and Data-Transfer.

+---

+#### Login Nodes

+This is your entry point to the system.
+When you SSH into login.rc.colorado.edu, you are on a login node.

+* **Use it for:** Lightweight tasks like editing files, writing job scripts, managing directories, and submitting jobs to the scheduler.

+* **Do NOT use it for:** Running computational programs or compiling code.
+These nodes are shared by everyone, and running heavy tasks here slows down the system for all users!

+---

-## Alpine Hardware - Compute Nodes
+#### Compute Nodes

-A "compute node" is hardware dedicated to running computational workflows.
-Alpine offers three main types:

-1.  **CPU Nodes:**

-    * Primary node type for most users.
-    * Configured for a wide variety of workflows (small jobs to multi-node coordination).
+These are the powerful computers where your actual research and calculations take place.

+* **Use it for:** Running simulations, analyzing data, and performing heavy calculations.
+* **Types Available:**

-    *  Specs: At least 256 GB RAM and typically 64 Cores per node.
+  * *CPU Nodes:* Primary node for most users.
+Includes at least 256 GB of RAM and dozens of CPU cores per node.

-2.  **High-Memory Nodes:**

-    * Specialized CPU nodes with massive memory (RAM).
-    * Specs: 1 or 2 Terabytes of memory (1 TB = 1,000 GB).
-    * Use Case: Legacy programs that struggle with batch processing or cannot parallelize across nodes.

-3.  **GPU Nodes:**
+  * *High-Memory Nodes:* Specialized CPU Node that provides a large amount of RAM (1TB or 2 TB).

-    * Include one or more Graphical Processing Units (GPUs).
-    * Use Case: Training Machine Learning models, matrix-heavy calculations, and GPU-accelerated software.
+  * *GPU Nodes:* Specialized nodes that contains one or more Graphical Processing Units (GPUs), which help support AI, Machine Learning, and GPU-accelerated software.

+* **How to access:** You generally do not log into these directly.
+Instead, you submit a "job" (using Slurm) from the login node, and the system assigns your work to a compute node automatically.
+You'll learn more in an upcoming section "Running Jobs on the Cluster".

 <div style="width:45%; margin: 15px 2.5%; float:left;">